sstorholm/Ansible-MessageOfTheDay/README.md

 ## **Requirements**

-At the moment this role is being written for Debian (Jessie and Stretch).
+At the moment this role is being written for Debian (Jessie, Stretch and Buster).
 It may evolve to include other major distributions (except Ubuntu).

 ## **Role Variables**